ilazaric/ALL/README.md

 # ALL

 everything, usually smallish

 ## TODO

-add .bashrc
+- [ ] add .bashrc

-if there is a corresponding .cpp , including the header implies linking with the source file TODO NOT IMPLEMENTED if a source file doesnt have a corresponding header, it is implicitly an executable TODO NOT IMPLEMENTED
+- [ ] if there is a corresponding .cpp , including the header implies linking with the source file
+  - [ ] if a source file doesnt have a corresponding header, it is implicitly an executable\

-^ currently .cpp implies executable
+        currently .cpp implies executable

 what about non-cpp files?
 .sh makes sense to execute